 I have to think, though, that many people wouldn’t have that same experience.
 For one, the number of traits only allows for 16 different personality types, and that isn’t many when you think of the scope and variety of people out there.

 Additionally, not everyone answers what they really feel on tests, hoping to come across as the kind of person they’d like to be, manipulating the system, or otherwise panicking themselves into not even knowing how to respond.
 This can lead to inaccurate labeling.

 My Personality in Numbers

-But even if the test results may have been questionable, the Meyers-Briggs did give me the open-mind to accept a gift from a client and good friend of mine, Carol Segrave, who told me she wanted me to take something called the Birkman, which was supposedly something like the Meyers-Briggs but much more involved and expensive (when given and interpreted by a professional like Carol, anyway).
+But even if the test results may have been questionable, the Meyers-Briggs did give me the open-mind to accept a gift from a client and good friend of mine, Carol Segrave, who wanted me to take something called the Birkman, which was supposedly something like the Meyers-Briggs but much more involved and expensive (when given and interpreted by a professional like Carol, anyway).

 I told her I would.